reddrake/find_product/README.md

 # find_product
-Find you like product from alibaba and aliexpress and etc. Then import the products to opencart web site.
+Find you like product from alibaba.
+Then import the products to opencart web site.

 ## feature
 1. Pick Alibaba's goods informate